ED Director Sanjay Kumar Mishra's tenure ends, Rahul Navin appointed in-charge chief | Law-Order

 According to an official order, Navin, a 1993-batch IRS officer, will hold the charge till the appointment of a regular director or until further orders.
 Navin is currently the ED's special director.

 The order stated that the President ''is pleased to order the cessation of tenure of Sanjay Kumar Mishra...as Director of Enforcement in the Enforcement Directorate on 15.09.2023.''
-In July, the Supreme Court granted an extension of tenure to ED chief Mishra till September 15 but made it clear there will be no further extension.
+On July 26, the Supreme Court granted an extension of tenure to ED chief Mishra till September 15 but made it clear there would be no further extension.

-The SC order came days after it had held as ''illegal'' two notifications by the Centre granting extension of service, for one year each time, Mishra as the chief of the Enforcement Directorate.
+The SC order came days after it had held as ''illegal'' two successive extensions of one year each granted to ED director Mishra, an IRS officer of 1984 cadre, saying these were in ''breach'' of its mandamus in the 2021 verdict that the IRS officer should not be given further term.

+The 1984-batch IRS officer was otherwise to remain in office till November 18, 2023, according to the notification issued by the government.

+The verdict on a batch of petitions, including those filed by Congress leaders Randeep Singh Surjewala and Jaya Thakur, and TMC leaders Mahua Moitra and Saket Gokhale, challenging the extensions granted to Mishra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)